-- If possible, meet with your instructors before classes begin or after classes end, or make an appointment during their office hours to discuss your situation in private.
+- If possible, meet with your instructor before your class begins, after your class ends, or make an appointment during their office hours to discuss your situation in private.

-- Introduce yourself and present your exam accommodations letter (Academic Contact Form) to your instructor.
+- Introduce yourself and present your Letter of Exam Accommodations (LEAs) to your instructor.

-- Explain your disability and describe the accommodations you will need and discuss why you need them.
+- Explain your disability, describe the accommodations you will need, and discuss why you need them.
 Accommodations vary from student to student and are dependent upon your disability and academic requirements.
 Be aware that the instructor may have had little exposure to disability related issues and how a disability can potentially impact academic performance.

-- Ask the instructor if he/she has any questions.
+- Ask the instructor if they have any questions.